Call MVCC Admissions

 ET151 Circuits 1

 This course introduces the fundamentals of DC circuit analysis including the definition of various electrical quantities and their relationships.
 Topics include series and parallel circuits, Kirchhoff’s Laws, Thevenin’s Theorem, Norton, super positioning, maximum power transfer, and nodal and mesh analysis.
 Proper usage of laboratory equipment is stressed.
-Corequisites: ET153 Introduction to Electronics and MA121 Fundamentals of College Mathematics 1.
+Corequisites: ET153 Introduction to Electronics and MA121 Fundamentals of College Mathematics 1 or MA122 Fundamentals of College Mathematics 2, or MA125 College Algebra & Trigonometry, or MA150 Pre-calculus, or MA151 Calculus 1.
 See when this course is offered ...

 ET153 Intro Electronics